proophsoftware/event-machine/docs/tutorial/intro.md

 API documentation and will help us to focus on the backend in the tutorial.

 So please install a GraphQL client of your choice and point it to the url `http://localhost:8080/api/graphql`.
-The Event Machine skeleton ships with a `HealthCheck` query which we can use to test availability of the backend.
+The Event Machine skeleton ships with a `HealthCheck` query which we can use to verify availability of the backend.

 Send the following query using your GraphQL client: